bkuri/node-pinboard-cli/README.md

   export PINBOARD_VERBOSE=true
 ```

 After that you're ready to start using pinboard in the command line!
-Most commands are available, but a few more are coming soon (namely note and tag handling is missing).
+Most commands are available, but more is coming soon (namely tag handling is missing).

 ## Usage: